abaheti95/abaheti95.github.io/index.md

 ## Experience
-I am a Computer Science Ph.D. student at Georgia Tech, co-advised by [Prof. Mark Rield](http://eilab.gatech.edu/mark-riedl.html) and [Prof. Alan Ritter](http://aritter.github.io/).
-My primary research focus is on open-domain dialog aka neural chatbots.
-I have published multiple papers in top-tier NLP conferences on improving the chatbot's response quality, fluency, and safety (see the list of publications below).
-Previously, I received a master's thesis in Computer Science from The Ohio State University under the guidance of Prof. Alan Ritter.
+I am a Research Scientist at Databricks Mosaic Reserach.
+Previously, I graduated with Computer Science Ph.D. from Georgia Tech, co-advised by [Prof. Mark Rield](http://eilab.gatech.edu/mark-riedl.html) and [Prof. Alan Ritter](http://aritter.github.io/).
+My primary research focus was on undestanding the mechanisms to enable fine grained controllability of language models.
+I have published multiple papers in ML and NLP conferences on improving the language models response quality, fluency, and safety (see the list of publications below).
+Before that, I received a Master's thesis in Computer Science from The Ohio State University under the guidance of Prof. Alan Ritter.
 Before that, I was a Research Fellow at Microsoft Research (MSR), India, for one year.
 I worked with [Dr. Monojit Choudhury](https://www.microsoft.com/en-us/research/people/monojitc/) on word-level language identification of code-switched text.
 I completed my Bachelor's Degree in Computer Science and Engineering from the Indian Institute of Technology, Kharagpur.

 ## Contact 📧
 The best way to contact me is through email [abaheti95@gatech.edu](mailto:abaheti95@gatech.edu){:target="_blank"}.
 You can find links to my profiles in other social media and github at the bottom of the page.